-A masters in economics provides a logical and rigorous perspective on human behaviour which is valued by a wide-range of employers around the world, in banking, business, consulting, government and academia.
+It provides a logical and rigorous perspective on human behaviour which is valued by a wide range of employers around the world, in banking, business, consulting, government and academia.

-Former MSc students are spread around the globe, working in academia, government and the private sector.
-Economics graduate destinations include Barclays, Bloomberg, Deloitte, Economist Intelligence Unit, Goldman Sachs, IBM, PwC, and Thomson Reuters.
+Our graduates now work in academia, government and the private sector, at organisations such as Barclays, Bloomberg, Deloitte, Economist Intelligence Unit, Goldman Sachs, IBM, PwC, and Thomson Reuters.

-94.4% of postgraduates from the School of Economics secured work or further study within six months of graduation. £31,750 was the average starting salary, with the highest being £45,000.*
+93.8% of postgraduates from the School of Economics secured graduate level employment or further study within 15 months of graduation.
+The average annual salary for these graduates was £31,605.*